FreeFem/FreeFem-doc/source/documentation/mesh-generation.rst

 .. note::

-   For 3D mesh tools, Load the library ”msh3” ⇒ load "msh3" in top of .edp file.
+   For 3D mesh tools, load "msh3" at the top of .edp script.

 the command *cube*
 ''''''''''''''''''